 - Your rights in making sure you receive a fair hearing

 A course manual will be provided to each participant.
-No additional materials are required for this course.
+No additional reference books are needed for this class.